anuket-project/anuket-specifications/doc/ref_model/chapters/chapter02.md

 - High performance CPU: for Workloads that require predictable computing performance (or higher clock speed).
 - High performance storage: for Workloads that require low storage latency and/or high storage IOPS.
+- High memory: for Workloads that require high amounts of RAM.
 - GPU: denotes the presence of a consumable GPU on the infrastructure
 - High performance network (25G): denotes the presence of network links (to the DC network) of speed of 25 Gbps or greater.
 - High performance network (100G): denotes the presence of network links (to the DC network) of speed of 100 Gbps or greater.